ConorWilliams/libfork/docs/benchmarks/benchmarks/mergesort.md

 | test | `10'000` | `32` |
 | base | `10'000'000` | `32` |

-The libfork benchmark also uses a `2'048` element task cutoff.
+The libfork benchmark also uses a `2'048` element serial-merge cutoff.

 ## Results